Moolanomy Personal Finance

-3 Great Board Games To Teach Kids About Finance
+3 Great Board Games to Teach Kids About Finance

 At an early age, it is difficult to teach children about money.
 Learning comes much more easily when it is fun.
 Game nights are a family tradition in many households and throwing in one of these board games can combine fun with a little financial education.
 The board games provide the basic concept for what most people are trying to do in life, financially.
 Sure, the game play is all about whoever has the most “money” and it encourages competition but the methods for winning these games is identical to how we obtain wealth in real life.